Preparation before Sunday:

 Helping Your Child(ren) Engage through Participation:

-• Help them follow the order of worship in the bulletin.
+• Help them follow the order of worship in the online bulletin.

-• Have children who can write fill out the black folders and any prayer requests on the prayer cards.
+• Have children who can write complete the attendance and prayer forms.

-• Let the children put the prayer cards and money in the offering plates.
+• Let the children put the money in the drop safe in the Narthex.

 • Encourage the use of the children’s worship activity bags (greeters will be passing out before the service begins) as a way to remain engaged in worship.